Sustainable road construction with B2Last®

 The bitumen from recycled asphalt granulate displays a high content of asphalts and increased functionality.
 This aspect also has a positive effect on the reactive modification.
 B2Last can use this bitumen to establish an especially dense network and also establish good crosslinking of the different bitumen types.
 The binding agent becomes more homogeneous and allows excellent workability of the produced asphalt mix, even when it contains a high content of recycled asphalt.

 We value the health and safety of people above all else – in all plant trials, we instruct our customers on safe processing and handling the product.
+The training is based on legal requirements (GefStoffV) and the information provided by ISOPA (European Diisocyanate and Polyol Producers Association).
+In summary, however, it can be said that no more safety equipment is required for proper use of B2Last at the asphalt mixing plant than for products already established in the industry.
 The product emissions are also recorded during the manufacturing and processing steps of B2Last modified mixtures.
 Here, the numerous measurements in practice confirm that the emissions produced during the manufacturing of modified mixtures with B2Last are significantly below those of the maximum permitted workplace concentrations.